Let’s face it…re-entry is tough.

 I currently live in North Carolina with my husband but I spent the first 16 years of my life in the beautiful state of Oregon, and have also lived in Washington, Indiana, and Michigan, as well as several cities in Germany.

-I’ve traveled to 36 countries (so far!) and have worked on four continents (I used to gives talks and intercultural workshops at international schools and organizations around the world).
-I’ve worked in both education and corporate settings in the US and abroad, have been an instructor, program manager, researcher, trainer, consultant, and coach, and have worked with global hearted people all over the world.
+I’ve traveled to 36 countries (so far!) and have worked on four continents.
+I’ve worked in both education and corporate settings in the US and abroad, have been an instructor, program manager, researcher, trainer, consultant, and coach.